Shocking Opera: a new manifesto

 Finally, the presentation of new opera should interact with other arts, its audience and with its environment.
 Berlin company Gob Squad breaks down boundaries of theatre with absurdly adventurous interactions with video, design, improvisation, poetry, performance art, social action and, outrageously, even the audience.
 The action in Gob Squad’s Kitchen (You’ve never had it so good) (2009), for example, was almost completely concealed from the audience and relayed only through live video.
 Another recent production involved coercing audience members to improvise, drink vodka shots and learn the electric guitar.
 Sounds fun?
 Yes, but it’s not just frivolity: the members of Gob Squad re-think theatre, and I always come away challenged, thoughtful and sometimes wasted.

-But for the really adventurous, why not make opera truly divorced from the Veuve Cliquot and red velvet, in public spaces, nightclubs, sports centres, shopping malls, warehouses, railway stations – or just in your own home.
+But for the really adventurous, why not make opera truly divorced from the Veuve Cliquot and red velvet, in public spaces, nightclubs, sports centres where you can practice boxing with equipment from http://megaboxsack.com/standboxsack/, shopping malls, warehouses, railway stations – or just in your own home.
 I recently saw a theatre, song, video art and music piece by Copy & Waste in Berlin, called Wasteler (2010).
 It took place in an enormous industrial hangar where a concrete pre-fab house had been built as the stage from reclaimed communist housing from East Berlin, surrounded by a few makeshift benches for the audience.
 Simple, coloured neon tubes lit the concrete for different scenes of incredibly fast and rhythmic dialogue, interspersed with hypnotizing, Tetris-esque projections and even a session of Chat Roulette.
 Like Gob Squad, some of the action inside the house was only see through live video.
 Everything in the piece fed off its industrial-domestic setting, in a way that would have been impossible in a conventional theatre.

 So opera-makers: STOP PLAYING SAFE!
 SHOCK US!
 Take off your gloves, and let’s get dirty.
 Bigger risks desperately need to be taken if contemporary opera is to have any chance of electrifying audiences rather than boring them.
 Let’s simply indulge our wildest operatic fantasies and make them happen.
 Any number of starting points could help us: Bret Easton Ellis’ American Psycho, Sylvia Plath’s Daddy, Lars von Trier’s Antichrist would all make great operas by my taste.
 I want all of these ideas in opera, and more.
 Dangerous, direct, offensive, absurd, violent, political, sexual, provocative.
 Yes!
 Dance, theatre, film, poetry, cabaret.
 Yes please!
 Opera in a dungeon, warehouse, shopping mall.
 Yes again!
 Predictable, angular, overcomposed, safe.
 Inaudible words.
 Megalomaniac composers.
 No thank you!
 Whatever you do, I hope you’ll all come up with your own ideas much more shocking – and meaningful – than that flaccid blowjob.